sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

    you have a 24-bit souncard.
 Please, refere to Section :ref:`sec-sound_output` for further information on this issue.

--  **Repetitions** Set the number of times the sequence of blocks stored in memory should be repeated.
+-  **No. Repetitions** Set the number of times the sequence of blocks stored in memory should be repeated.
 If the “Shuffle Mode” (see below) is set to “auto”, each time a new repetition starts the block positions will be shuffled.
 If the “Shuffle Mode” is set to “Ask”, each time a